gyorilab/emmaa/doc/reports/askee_month9_report.rst

 Creating a training corpus for identifying causal precedence in text
 --------------------------------------------------------------------

+One of our goals during this period (in collaboration with the UA team) was to extend the Reach reading system with the ability to recognize causal precedence in text.
+An example of causal precedence expressed in text is the following
+sentence: "insulin binding of the insulin receptor (IR) at the cell surface activates IRS-1 intracellularly, which in turn activates PI3K".
+This sentence not only implies that (a) IR activates IRS-1 and (b) IRS-1 activates PI3K but also speficically suggests that (a) is a causal precedent of (b).
+Given that not all A->B and B->C relationships that are independently collected necessarily imply A->B->C in any specific context, explicit descriptions of such knowledge are extremely valuable for understanding complex causal systems.

+One challenge is collecting a large corpus of training data which consists of sentences with causal precedences descrbing some A->B->C causal chain without manual curation effort.
+Our idea was to start from curated databases to identify causal A->B->C sequences.
+Knowledge bases such as Reactome, KEGG and SIGNOR are organized into pathways, and the same molecular entity may appear in multiple pathways and be involved in different interaction in each pathway.
+This implies that to find relevant causal precedence examples, it makes sense to search for A->B and B->C relationships within the scope/context of a single curated pathway (instead of all curated knowledge combined).
+We ran this search on both Reactome and SIGNOR pathways and found that results from SIGNOR were higher quality and consistent with expected positive and negative controls.

+Next, we searched all existing outputs from Reach to find instances of A->B and B->C relationships (from the set identified from SIGNOR) extracted from a single paper, and either a single sentence or two neighboring sentences.
+We found a total of 782 such sentences automatically.
+These sentences will become the training set for learning to recognize causal precedence.

+We made our code available at
+https://github.com/indralab/causal_precedence_training and will continue to extend it to find further opportunities for automated training data collection.

 Knowledge/model curation using BEL annotations
 ----------------------------------------------

+We have previously described an integration with hypothes.is.
+This integration has supported two usage modes: (1) users can select sentences on any website and add annotations in simple English language that can be processed into statements automatically, and (2) text mined statements can be exported and uploaded as annotations onto the websites (for instance PubMedCentral) where they were originally extracted from.

+Though usage mode (1) is convenient, NLP on even simple sentences can sometimes be unreliable and therefore we decided to implement support other intuitive but formal syntaxes for annotation.
+Our preferred choice was the Biological Expression Language (BEL) which allows expressing a wide range of causal relationships relevant for biology.
+For instance, the BEL statement "kin(p(FPLX:MEK)) => kin(p(FPLX:ERK))" expresses that the kinase activity of the protein family MEK directly increases the kinase activity of the protein family ERK.
+Building on the PyBEL package and the existing BEL-INDRA integration we added support for parsing BEL statements from hypothes.is annotations into INDRA Statements.
+We plan to use this capability to build new human-curated models or extend existing ones in EMMAA.

 Formalizing EMMAA model configuration
 -------------------------------------